zedlopez/ifm/Writing with Inform.md

 	Use American dialect.

-makes the resulting work of IF use American spellings (except where the designer spells otherwise) and the American convention for spelling out numbers (thus, "one hundred seventeen" not "one hundred and seventeen").
+makes the resulting work of IF use American spellings (except where the designer spells otherwise) and the American convention for spelling out numbers (thus, ``one hundred seventeen`` not ``one hundred and seventeen``).
 Similarly:

 	Use the serial comma.

-uses a comma when printing lists: thus "Julian, Dick, George, and Anne" rather than "Julian, Dick, George and Anne".
+uses a comma when printing lists: thus ``Julian, Dick, George, and Anne`` rather than ``Julian, Dick, George and Anne``.
 A more profound change is made by

 	Use scoring.